rikiya-ohashi/ooservo/README.md

 ```

 ### 5. Multiple Servos
-**Note:** When operating multiple servos simultaneously, using an external power supply is highly recommended to ensure stable operation and prevent voltage drops. **When using an external power supply, ensure the power supply GND is connected to both the servo GND and the Arduino GND to establish a common ground.**
+**Note:** When operating multiple servos simultaneously, an external power supply is highly recommended to ensure stable operation and prevent voltage drops — make sure to connect the power supply GND to both the servo GND and the Arduino GND to establish a common ground.

 ![Wiring Diagram](images/wiring_multiple.png)
 ```arduino